lcvriend/laserbeans/README.md

 - Dealing with dates and times
 - Resampling time series data
 - Creating frequency tables
+- Adding percentage columns to tables
 - Creating interactive charts

 ## Abstractions
-Data exploration should be quick and easy.
+Data exploration preferably should be quick and easy.
 I find that some useful and reusable table and chart types, require a significant amount of data manipulation and configuration to set up.
 This process, then, often entails a lot of repetitive code.
 The purpose of this toolbox is to abstract away most of that boilerplate code.
 This is done by creating convenience wrappers for:
 - [Pandas](https://pandas.pydata.org/)
 - [Altair](https://altair-viz.github.io)